TITLE: PRODUCTION CENTER ASSISTANT

 - Keeping building floors swept and slip-free

-- Conduct routine deliveries and pickups of miscellaneous supplies to and from Broadway Sacramento administrative offices and theatres, as instructed by the Production Center Supervisor.
+- Conduct routine deliveries and pickups of miscellaneous supplies to and from Broadway Sacramento administrative offices and theatres, as instructed by the Production Center Coordinator.

 - Professionally represent Broadway Sacramento to outside vendors, organizations, and colleagues.

-- Participate in load-in and load-out of theatre facility.
+- Participate in beginning and end of season load-in and load-out of theatre facility.

 - Participate in changeovers and strikes.